 With more and more people and devices connecting online, users are powering through data like never before using their mobile devices.

 Now we’re looking towards 5G, the next and fifth generation of wireless, with the hopes that it brings us even greater connectivity.

 5G stands for the fifth generation of wireless technologies.
 This new wave of tech is set to deliver faster and more responsive internet, with the ability to connect multiple devices without compromising quality.

 There is no doubt that 5G will transform the smartphone industry and the ways in which we consume data.
-It will soon leave our current 4G LTE network feeling as slow and irrelevant as 3G seems today.
-But it’s important to remember that 5G is very much still in the planning stage, with no formal standards being finalised yet.
+It will eventually leave our current 4G LTE network feeling as slow and irrelevant as 3G seems today.
+But it’s important to remember that 5G is very much still in the planning stage.

-As the 5G standards are yet to be defined, its expected speeds all still pretty unclear.
-Obviously it’s going to be faster than 4G, but by how much?
-The 5G’s proposed download speeds are 1-10Gbps which is a lot faster than what 4G can provide - with 4G capability generally capping out at a maximum of 100/Mbps
+We can naturally expect for 5G to technically be faster than 4G, but by how much?
+The proposed maximum download speeds for 5G are 1-10Gbps which is a lot faster than what 4G can provide - with 4G capability capping out at a maximum of 100/Mbps

 But what does this actually mean for its users?
-To give you an example, on the 5G network you can expect to download a HD movie in under a minute, instead of the current 10-minute wait on the 4G LTE network.
+To give you an example, on the 5G network you'll technically have the ability to download a HD movie in under a minute.
 That’s faster than it takes to boil the kettle!

 will 5G be expensive?